bozsahin/thebench/README.md

    <code>./bench.sh uninstall</code>

-Enjoy.

-My email is somewhere in the webosphere to google; just drop me an email if you need assistance.

--Cem Bozsahin

 NOTES FOR THE DISCERNING TECHIE:

 In addition to setting a package directory for <code>thebench</code> in your user space, the installer